mikeflynn/stltoday-paywall-buster/README.md

 You can download the new release here and just manually add it to your Chrome.
 I haven't updated the Safari version because it's a pain and I don't think anyone used it.

+### v2025.08

+They changed the paywall!

+After a quick investigation it turns out that [if you just turn off Javascript for the stltoday.com domain you can read everything just fine](https://c33tech.com/blog/2025/08/hacking_the_stltoday_paywall_v2025/).

+No extension update needed.

 ### v2022

 The repo and browser extension is back!
 In April of 2022, STLToday.com released a new version of their paywall.
 It's smarter, and that's why we have to go back from it being an easily installed bookmarklet, to a full browser extension...but it's not smart enough to stop us.